 Investigation of, and decisions on, allegations of failure to comply with the Members' Code of Conduct are considered and determined by the Monitoring Officer and/or an Independent Standards Panel.

-Induction processes are carried out for newly elected Members.
+Induction processes are carried out for newly elected Members and appointed officers.

 The Section 151 Officer ensures training and awareness sessions are carried out for the Audit Committee periodically.